Caster Brake Type Overview

 SIDE LOCK BRAKE

-Side lock brakes are one of the more common brake types in light duty casters.
-Very predominant in 1-1/4” wide wheel types, they are economical and field installable.
+Side lock brakes are one of the most common brake types used in light-duty casters.
+Side lock brakes are available in both 1-1/4” and 2” wide wheel types.

 - Locks the wheel only